-The reason the datasets are slightly different in appearance is because they are obtained from two different systems, the FSA animal welfare database for data pre-March 2017 provides information on non-compliances in relation to animal welfare legislation.
+The datasets are slightly different in appearance because they are obtained from two different systems, the FSA animal welfare database for data pre-March 2017 provides information on non-compliances in relation to animal welfare legislation.
 Since March 2017 the FSA uses a system of exception reporting.

 Please also be aware that in the sections where the same exception has been recorded at a specific location, there may be one action dealing with all the relevant non-compliances.
-For example, not each 'referral for investigation' or 'written advice' would necessarily relate to a separate and individual incident if it was for the same issue in a similar period of time.
-Similarly, an exception may cover more than one animal.
+For example not each 'referral for investigation' or 'written advice' would necessarily relate to a separate and individual incident if it was for the same issue in a similar period of time.
+Similarly an exception may cover more than one animal.

 Animal welfare non-compliances are categorised from 2-4.
-A full definition of these scores is included in the Manual for Official Controls, chapter 2.3, section 3.4.3, page 27.
+A full definition of these scores is included in the Manual for Official Controls section 3.4.3, page 26.
 But in summary they are defined as:

 Score Descriptor Definition 2 Minor non-compliance An isolated low risk situation observed with the requirements of legislation but with no immediate risk of injury, avoidable pain distress or suffering.
 There was a technical infringement that does not impact on the welfare of animals.

-3 Serious non-compliance Welfare practices were observed as failing to comply with the requirements of legislation and there was no potential risk to animals.
-There were no animals suffering any avoidable pain, distress or 4 Critical non-compliance Welfare practices were observed as failing to comply with legislative requirements, and there was evidence of animals suffering avoidable pain, distress or suffering during their killing and related operations or a contravention poses a serious and imminent risk to animal welfare.
-Welfare of animals during transportation was seriously compromised with evidence of animals suffering unnecessary or avoidable pain, distress or suffering.
-DOA red meat animals will require a 4 score as the cause of death is not determined.
-These will be referred to the Local Authority.
+3 Serious non- compliance Welfare practices were observed as failing to comply with the requirements of legislation and there was no potential risk to animals.
+There were no animals suffering any avoidable pain, distress or suffering during their killing and related operations.
+This may lead to a situation that poses a risk to animals, causing pain, distress or suffering, which would result in a 4 score.
+Welfare of animals during transportation was suspected to be compromised.

+4 Critical non- Welfare practices were

+-

+compliance observed as failing to

+comply with legislative

+requirements, and there

+was evidence of animals

+suffering avoidable pain,

+distress or suffering

+during their killing and

+related operations or a

+contravention poses a

+serious and imminent risk

+to animal welfare.

+Welfare of animals during

+transportation was

+seriously compromised

+with evidence of animals

+suffering unnecessary or

+avoidable pain, distress

+or suffering.
+DOA red

+meat animals will require

+a 4 score as the cause of

+death is not determined.

+These will be referred to

+the Local Authority.

+the Local Admonty.